tejasp77/DevOps/Azure/azure.md

 From Metrics, create a chart  **Metrics** provide usage metrics like CPU, Memory usage etc..

 Each NIC attached to a VM must exist in the **same location** and subscription as the VM.
 Each NIC must be connected to a VNet that exists in the **same Azure location** and subscription as the NIC.

+**IT Service Management Connector (ITSMC)** allows you to connect Azure to a supported IT Service Management (ITSM) product or service.
+Azure services like Azure Log Analytics and Azure Monitor provide tools to detect, analyze, and troubleshoot problems with your Azure and non-Azure resources.
+But the work items related to an issue typically reside in an ITSM product or service.
+ITSMC provides a bi-directional connection between Azure and ITSM tools to help you resolve issues faster.
+ITSMC supports connections with the following ITSM tools:
+- ServiceNow
+- **System Center Service Manager**
+- Provance
+- Cherwell

+With ITSMC, you can create work items in ITSM tool, based on your Azure alerts (metric alerts, Activity Log alerts and Log Analytics alerts).

+Availability zone **does not protect** from region failures.

+**External collaboration settings** let you turn guest invitations on or off for different types of users in your organization.
+You can also delegate invitations to individual users by assigning roles that allow them to invite guests.